The-Social-Proof-Foundation/mys-mydata/CONTRIBUTING.md

 # Contributing to This Project

-Thanks for considering making a contribution to Seal or its documentation.
+Thanks for considering making a contribution to MyData or its documentation.
 Before you get started, please take a moment to read these guidelines.

 ## Important Note